-UTC Fire & Security
+UTC Climate, Controls & Security

-UTC Fire & Security is a global provider of security and fire safety products and services.
-UTC Fire & Security provides electronic security products, such as intruder alarms, access control systems and video surveillance systems and designs and manufactures a range of fire safety products, including specialty hazard detection and fixed suppression products, portable fire extinguishers, fire detection and life safety systems, and other firefighting equipment.
-Services provided to the electronic security and fire safety industries include systems integration, video surveillance, installation, maintenance and inspection services.
-UTC Fire & Security also provides monitoring, response and security personnel services, including cash-in-transit security, to complement its electronic security and fire safety businesses.
+UTC Climate, Controls & Security segment is engaged in providing heating, ventilating, air conditioning (HVAC) and refrigeration solutions, including controls for residential, commercial, industrial and transportation applications.
+These products and services are sold under the Carrier name and other brand names to building contractors and owners, homeowners, transportation companies, retail stores and food service companies.
+UTC Climate, Controls & Security is also a global provider of security and fire safety products and services.
+UTC Climate, Controls & Security provides electronic security products, such as intruder alarms, access control systems and video surveillance systems, and designs and manufactures a range of fire safety products, including specialty hazard detection and fixed suppression products, portable fire extinguishers, and fire detection and life safety systems.

-In 2011, it continued to exit non-core businesses with the divestiture of its United Kingdom and Singapore guarding businesses.
-UTC Fire & Security products and services are used by governments, financial institutions, architects, building owners and developers, security and fire consultants, homeowners and other end-users requiring a high level of security and fire protection for their businesses and residences.
-UTC Fire & Security provides its products and services under Kidde and other brand names and sells directly to the customer as well as through manufacturer representatives, distributors, dealers and United States retail distribution.
+The services provided to the electronic security and fire safety industries include design, installation, system integration, repair, maintenance, monitoring and inspection services.
+In certain markets, UTC Climate, Controls & Security also provides monitoring and response services.
+UTC Climate, Controls & Security products and services are used by governments, financial institutions, architects, building owners and developers, security and fire consultants, homeowners and other end users requiring security and fire protection for their businesses and residences.
+UTC Climate, Controls & Security provides its security and fire safety products and services under Chubb, Kidde and other brand names and sells directly to customers, as well as through manufacturer's representatives, distributors, dealers and the United States retail distribution.

 Pratt & Whitney

-Pratt & Whitney is a supplier of aircraft engines for the commercial, military, business jet and general aviation markets.
-Pratt & Whitney Global Services provides maintenance, repair and overhaul services, including the sale of spare parts, as well as fleet management services for large commercial engines.
-Pratt & Whitney produces families of engines for wide- and narrow-body aircraft in the commercial market and for fighter and transport aircraft in the military market.
-Pratt & Whitney Canada (P&WC) is in the production of engines powering business, regional, light jet, utility and military airplanes and helicopters and provides related maintenance, repair and overhaul services, including the sale of spare parts, as well as fleet management services.
-Pratt & Whitney Rocketdyne (PWR) is in the design, development and manufacture of space propulsion systems for military and commercial applications.
-Pratt & Whitney Power Systems sells aero-derivative engines for industrial applications.
+The Pratt & Whitney segment supplies aircraft engines for the commercial, military, business jet and general aviation markets.
+Pratt & Whitney segment also provides fleet management services and aftermarket maintenance, repair and overhaul services, including the sale of spare parts and auxiliary power units.
+Pratt & Whitney produces and develops families of large engines for wide- and narrow-body and large regional aircraft in the commercial market and for fighter, bomber, tanker and transport aircraft in the military market.
+Pratt & Whitney Canada (P&WC) is engaged in the production of engines powering general and business aviation, as well as regional airline, utility and military, airplanes and helicopters.
+In addition, Pratt & Whitney has developed the PurePower PW1000G Geared TurboFan engine.
+Pratt & Whitney's products are sold principally to aircraft manufacturers, airlines and other aircraft operators, aircraft leasing companies and the United States and foreign governments.